garrandall/popular-music-data/tracks/i-m-so-paid-akon-lil-wayne-young-jeezy.md

 I get it in 'til sunrise
 Doing 90 in a 65
-Windows rolled down screaming "Ahhh!"
+Windows rolled down screaming "Ah!"
 Hey-ey-ey...
 I'm so paid
 Number one hustla get money
 Why you wanna count a nigga money?